dbbs-lab/bsb-core/docs/examples/atlas/atlas_placement.rst

 =====================

 The BSB supports integration with cell atlases.
-All that's required is to implement a :class:`~bsb.voxels.VoxelLoader` so that the atlas data can be converted from the atlas raster format, into a framework object.
-The framework has :ref:`allen-atlas-integration` out of the box, and this example will use the :class:`~bsb.voxels.AllenStructureLoader` as voxel loader.
+All that's required is to implement a :class:`~bsb.topology.partition.Voxels` partition so that the atlas data can be converted from the atlas raster format, into a framework object.
+The framework has :ref:`allen-atlas-integration` out of the box, and this example will use the :class:`~bsb.topology.partition.AllenStructure`.

 After loading shapes from the atlas, we will use a local data file to assign density values to each voxel, and place cells accordingly.